-You reach to Kyanjin Gompa – a huge pastureland where Buddhist monastery is located and now developed with tourist facilities – by lunch.
+You reach Kyanjin Gompa – a huge pastureland where a Buddhist monastery is located and now developed with tourist facilities – by lunch.
 Enjoy the lunch and you have a half-day to explore around or relax.
 Overnight local lodge.

 You climb up to Tserko Ri which is about five-six hours trip.
 This trip serves as acclimatization as well as preparation for the Ganja La Pass.

-You start early in the morning to catch a breath-taking panorama of the Langtang Lirung, Peaks from Langtang range, Ganja La Peak, Yala Peak, Kinshung, Yansatsenji and others.
-Overnight in the Lodge in Kyanjin Gompa.
+You start early in the morning to catch a breathtaking panorama of the Langtang Lirung, Peaks from the Langtang range, Ganja La Peak, Yala Peak, Kinshung, Yansatsenji, and others.

 Mostly the Ganja La top is covered in snow and ice.

 From the pass, the trail descends through pine forest, rhododendron forest past tiny herder's settlement to Tarkeghyang.
-You can visit one of the oldest Buddhist monastery here in Tarke Ghyang and enjoy the Sherpa village.
+You can visit one of the oldest Buddhist monasteries here in Tarke Ghyang and enjoy the Sherpa village.
 Overnight local lodge.

 You start your day with breakfast at the lodge.
-After you walk small forest section enjoying numerous villages of the Helambu region, you past some villages to reach Sermanthang.
+After you walk a small forest section enjoying numerous villages of the Helambu region, you past some villages to reach Sermanthang.
 It is another village rich in Sherpa culture and practices Buddhism.

 Overnight local lodge.

-After breakfast at your Hotel, we take you to the mysterious Kathmandu city tour.
-This historical, cultural and spiritual city unveils the social and historical mysteries to visitors.
-You will walk through the narrow lanes of the ancient Kathmandu – the center of power – that includes markets of Ason, Glass beads market at Indrachowk, oldest supermarket at New Road, Kilagal, and Hidden Stupas inside the family courtyard.
+After breakfast at your hotel, we take you on the mysterious Kathmandu city tour.
+This historical, cultural, and spiritual city unveils social and historical mysteries to visitors.
+You will walk through the narrow lanes of ancient Kathmandu – the center of power – that includes markets of Ason, the Glass beads market at Indrachowk, the oldest supermarket at New Road, Kilagal, and Hidden Stupas inside the family courtyard.

-Visit of Kathmandu Durbar Square – the administrative quarter of Malla Kings (fourteenth to eighteenth century), and Shah Kings who ruled Nepal from 1768 until 2008.
+Visit Kathmandu Durbar Square – the administrative quarter of Malla Kings (fourteenth to the eighteenth century), and Shah Kings who ruled Nepal from 1768 until 2008.
 The most unique experience in the square is the visit to the temple of the living goddess “Kumari”.